 If you’re a new customer in New Brunswick, you may be wondering why you can only select an Essentials plan.
 Due to the new regulations, Willful is no longer able to offer the ability to create Power of Attorney documents in New Brunswick.
-For this reason, customers in New Brunswick will be unable to select the Premium or Couples plan when signing up for Willful.
+For this reason, customers in New Brunswick will be unable to select a Premium or Family plan when signing up for Willful.

 If you’re an existing Willful customer in New Brunswick, you may notice that your dashboard looks a little different.
 We’ve automatically converted any Premium or Couples (Mirrored) plan holders to an Essentials plan.
 If you’ve already signed and witnessed your Power of Attorney documents, they remain legally-valid.
 While you can continue making changes to your will at any time, you no longer have the ability to access or update your Power of Attorney documents.

 We have reached out to all paid customers with more information so please check your inbox for the email from our team as it contains important information about your account.